tjd1234/120resources/README.md

 Thank you to the past instructors of CMPT 120 for sharing their exams and questions.

-Thank you to Jiang Yang for providing fixes to errors in the sample exams.
+Thank you to Jiang Yang for providing many fixes to errors in the sample exams.